jahan-nusrat/personal-site/README.md

 |Green          |![#64ffda](https://placehold.it/120x40/64ffda/FFFFFF?text=64ffda)|

 ## :fork_and_knife: Forking this repo
-<p>I value keeping this site open source, but as you all know,
+<p>I value keeping this site open source, but as you all know <span style="color:red"><em><b>plagiarism is bad</b></em></span>.
-_**plagiarism is bad**_.
 I spent a non-negligible amount of effort developing, designing, and trying to perfect this iteration of my website, and I am proud of it!
 All I ask is to not claim this effort as your own.

 There are some cases, such as using this code for a business or something that is greater than a personal project, that I may be less comfortable saying `yes` to.
 If in doubt, please don't hesitate to ask me.

 So, feel free to :fork_and_knife: `fork` this repo.
 </p>